-

 1. OPERATIONAL SYSTEM

-4.1 This policy covers the situation where a completely new post is developed which does not have an existing Agenda for Change (AfC) job description, AfC profile or AfC banding outcome.
-Where a generic job description has been created from various existing job descriptions already banded in line with this policy, reference should be made to the guidance on preparing generic job descriptions, attached as Appendix 5.
+4.1 This policy covers the situation where a completely new post is developed within NHS Fife which does not have an existing Agenda for Change (AfC) job description, AfC profile or AfC banding outcome.
+Where a generic job description has been created from various existing job descriptions already banded in line with this policy, reference should be made to the guidance on preparing generic job descriptions, attached as Appendices 1 and 2.

-4.2 It also covers the situation where it can be demonstrated that a post has changed significantly over a period of time where an employee or manager may request a review of the current AfC banding subject to the criterion detailed below.
+4.2 It also covers the situation where it can be demonstrated that a post has changed significantly over a period where an employee or manager may request a review of the current AfC banding subject to the criteria detailed below.

-4.3 The procedure described within this policy is an evaluation process for posts that have changed significantly over a period of time referred to above; it does not deal with service issues where a role and job description could progress to an alternative existing job description within a structure.
-This should be dealt with as a recruitment matter and not evaluation activity.
+4.3 The procedure described within this policy is an evaluation process for posts that have changed significantly over time referred to above; it does not deal with service issues where a role and job description could progress to an alternative existing job description within a structure.
+This should be dealt with as a recruitment matter and not job evaluation activity.

 1. CREATION AND EVALUATION OF A NEW POST

-5.1 The line manager responsible for creating the new post will submit the attached form JE10 – New Post: Job Description Submission to their HR Officer / Adviser, appendix 2.
-In line with NHS Fife’s process for approval of new posts, the manager must ensure that the JE10 is signed by the relevant EDG member and that funding is in place, before submission for evaluation.
+5.4 We also recognise that a line manager responsible for creating the new post in their service may do this from using a job description already created from another Service within the Board, to do this they will submit the attached form JE10 – New Post: Job Description Submission by email to Fife.JobEvaluation@nhs.scot in line with NHS Fife’s process for approval of new posts, the manager must ensure that the JE10 (Appendix 4) is signed by the relevant EDG member and that funding is in place, before submission for evaluation.

-5.2 Prior to submitting a JE10, the manager must establish that there is no other suitable job description and band outcome which could be used for the post eitherwithin / outwith their own area.
-Assistance in establishing whether this is the case will be provided by the relevant HR Officer / Adviser.
-In these circumstances, a band will be confirmed.
+5.5 Prior to submitting a JE10, the manager must establish that there is no other suitable job description and band outcome within NHS Fife which could be used for the post either within / out with their own area, see paragraph 5.4 above.
+Assistance in establishing whether this is the case will be provided by a HR Officer / Adviser by submitting the request to Fife.JobEvaluation@nhs.scot .
+In these circumstances, a band will be confirmed in partnership.

-5.6 An assessment of any new post established within a service should be undertaken by the manager in order to determine whether the role as described within the job description is accurate in terms of the duties required of the postholder and demands of the role, this period of time is referred to as “bedding in”.
+5.9 An assessment of any new post established within a service should be undertaken by the manager to determine whether the role as described within the job description is accurate in terms of the duties required of the postholder and demands of the role, this period is referred to as “bedding in”.

-5.7 The period of time given to allow a new post to “bed in” is suggested below:
+5.10 The period given to allow a new post to “bed in” for all bandings is a period of 9 months.

-5.8 If there are subsequent changes to the content of a new post overtime as the post holder undertakes the role, these should be considered in line with Section 6 below.
+5.11 If there are subsequent changes to the content of a new post over time, as per paragraph 5.9, as the post holder undertakes the role, these should be considered in line with Section 6 below.

 1. POSTS WHERE THERE HAS BEEN A SIGNIFICANT CHANGE IN THE DUTIES AND RESPONSIBILITIES OF THE POST